jeongho9413/calibped/README.md

   -v
 ```

-For the initial guess, it is highly recommanded to use the manual option for better estimation:
+For the initial guess, it is highly recommanded to use the manual option for a more accurate estimation:

 ```bash
 ros2 run direct_visual_lidar_calibration initial_guess_manual livox_20250923_prep